-We obtained an annual gulfwide index of pollock abundance using generalized linear models (GLM).
-Based on examination of historical survey trawl locations, we identified four index sites (one per INPFC area) that were surveyed relatively consistently during the period 1961-1983, and during the triennial survey time series (1984-99).
+An annual gulfwide index of pollock abundance was obtained using generalized linear models (GLM).
+Based on examination of historical survey trawl locations, four index sites were identified (one per INPFC area) that were surveyed relatively consistently during the period 1961-1983, and during the triennial survey time series (1984-99).
 The index sites were designed to include a range of bottom depths from nearshore to the continental slope.
-We fit a generalized linear model (GLM) to pollock CPUE data with year, site, depth strata (0-100 m, 100-200 m, 200-300 m, >300 m), and a site-depth interaction as factors.
+A generalized linear model (GLM) was fit to pollock CPUE data with year, site, depth strata (0-100 m, 100-200 m, 200-300 m, >300 m), and a site-depth interaction as factors.
 Both the pre-1984 400-mesh eastern trawl data and post-1984 triennial trawl survey data were used.
 For the earlier period, analysis was limited to sites where at least 20 trawls were made during the summer (May 1-Sept 15).

-Pollock CPUE data consist of observations with zero catch and positive values otherwise, so we used a GLM model with Poisson error and a logarithmic link (Hastie and Tibshirani 1990).
+Pollock CPUE data consist of observations with zero catch and positive values otherwise, so a GLM model with Poisson error and a logarithmic link was used (Hastie and Tibshirani 1990).
 This form of GLM has been used in other marine ecology applications to analyze trawl survey data (Smith 1990, Swartzman et al. 1992).
 The fitted model was used to predict mean CPUE by site and depth for each year with survey data.
 Predicted CPUEs (kg km-2) were multiplied by the area within the depth strata (km2) and summed to obtain proxy biomass estimates by INPFC area.
 Since each INPFC area contained only a single non-randomly selected index site, these proxy biomass estimates are potentially biased and would not incorporate the variability in relationship between the mean CPUE at an index site and the mean CPUE for the entire INPFC area.
-We used a comparison between these proxy biomass estimates by INPFC area and the actual NMFS triennial survey estimates by INPFC area for 1984-99 to obtain correction factors and variance estimates.
-Correction factors had the form of a ratio estimate (Cochran

-1977), in which the sum of the NMFS survey biomass estimates for an INPFC area for 1984-99 is divided by the sum of the proxy biomass estimates for the same period.
+A comparison between these proxy biomass estimates by INPFC area and the actual NMFS triennial survey estimates by INPFC area for 1984-99 was used to obtain correction factors and variance estimates.
+Correction factors had the form of a ratio estimate (Cochran 1977), in which the sum of the NMFS survey biomass estimates for an INPFC area for 1984-99 is divided by the sum of the proxy biomass estimates for the same period.

 Variances were obtained by bootstrapping data within site-depth strata and repeating the biomass estimation algorithm.
 A parametric bootstrap assuming a lognormal distribution was used for the INPFC area correction factors.
 Variance estimates do not reflect the uncertainty in the FPC estimate.
-In the assessment model, we do not apply the FPC to the biomass estimates, but instead include the information about FPC estimate (mean and variance) as a likelihood component for relative survey catchability, where q_1 is the catchability of the NMFS bottom trawl survey, q_2 is the catchability of historical 400-mesh eastern trawl surveys, $\hat{F}PC$ is the estimated fishing power correction (= 3.84), and σ{FPC} is the standard error of the FPC estimate (= 1.26).
+In the assessment model, the FPC is not applied to the biomass estimates, but instead include the information about FPC estimate (mean and variance) was used as a likelihood component for relative survey catchability, where q_1 is the catchability of the NMFS bottom trawl survey, q_2 is the catchability of historical 400mesh eastern trawl surveys, \hat{FPC} is the estimated fishing power correction (= 3.84), and σ{FPC} is the standard error of the FPC estimate (= 1.26).